EmersonYe/fortnite-terminal/README.md

 # Fortnite-terminal
-Bash script which brings default dance to your terminal + audio
+Bash script to bring the default dance and tune to a terminal near you.

 ## Press B to dance
 If you're in-game.
 Otherwise type this into your terminal:

 `curl -Ls tinyurl.com/fndance | bash`

 Which is equivalent to:

 `curl -Ls https://raw.githubusercontent.com/EmersonYe/fortnite-terminal/master/dance | bash`

 ## Shoutout